 - Notify Council of certain events.

-The Department of Primary Industries leaflet on Dangerous Dogs (PDF 144Kb) has more information.
+The leaflet Dangerous Dogs has more information.

 Barking dog problems are rarely solved by enforcement action.
 If you are annoyed by the noise from your neighbour’s dog, try to solve the problem first by talking it over with your neighbours.
 They may not realise their dog is causing a problem and in many cases they will be happy to do what they can to help.
 If this fails, you can make a complaint to Council.